-A summary of the status of the WRL Omnibus Plan's non-vested shares as at 31 December 2014 and changes during the year then ended is set out below:
+A summary of the status of the WRL Omnibus Plan's non-vested shares as at 31 December 2015 and 2014 and changes during the years then ended is set out below:

-Number of Shares Weighted Average Grant Date Fair Value (HK\$) Non-vested as at 1 January 2013 208,813 699 Vested and/or forfeited during the year (89,000) 496 Transferred during the year 5,437 680 Non-vested as at 31 December 2013 and 1 January 2014 125,250 843 Transferred during the year 92,450 974 Non-vested as at 31 December 2014 217,700 899
+Weighted

+Average

+Grant Date

+Number of Fair Value

+Shares (HK\$)

+Non-vested as at 1 January 2014 125,250 843

+Transferred during the year 92,450 974

+Non-vested as at 31 December 2014 and 1 January 2015 217,700 899

+Vested during the year (25,000) 879

+Transferred during the year 900 837

+Non-vested as at 31 December 2015 193,600 893

-25. PENSIONS AND OTHER POST-EMPLOYMENT BENEFIT PLANS
+24. PENSIONS AND OTHER POST-EMPLOYMENT BENEFIT PLANS

-In April 2005, the Group established a defined contribution retirement benefit scheme (the "Scheme").
+In April 2005, the Group established a defined contribution retirement benefit scheme.
 The Scheme allows eligible employees to contribute 5% of their salary to the Scheme and the Group matches the contributions with an equal amount.
 The assets of the Scheme are held separately from those of the Group in an independently administered fund.
 The Group's matching contributions vest with the employees at 10% per year with full vesting in ten years.
 Forfeitures of unvested contributions are used to reduce the Group's liability for its contributions payable under the Scheme.
-The Group recorded an expense for matching contributions of approximately HK\$67.3 million for the year ended 31 December 2014 (2013: HK\$58.0 million).
+The Group recorded an expense for matching contributions of approximately HK\$87.5 million for the year ended 31 December 2015 (2014: HK\$67.3 million).

-26. DIRECTORS' AND CHIEF EXECUTIVE'S REMUNERATION AND FIVE HIGHEST PAID INDIVIDUALS
+25. DIRECTORS' AND CHIEF EXECUTIVE'S REMUNERATION AND FIVE HIGHEST PAID INDIVIDUALS